 Pass a nationally standardized exam demonstrating fundamental knowledge about suicide, its causes, and the current status of suicide prevention in America

 By completing all 6 hours of training, volunteers, students, and paid professionals may earn the "Corrections Certificate in Suicide Prevention."
 The fee is the same for the QPR Gatekeeper Training for Suicide Prevention (shorter program) and the Corrections Certificate in Suicide Prevention (longer program).
-When both sections are passed, the leaner is awarded two certificates.
+When both sections are passed, the leaner is awarded the final certificate.